-Mental health and substance abuse social workers support and treat people with mental illness or substance abuse problems may involve providing individual or group therapy, outreach, crisis intervention, and training in how to perform daily activities of living.
+Mental Health and Substance Abuse Counselors support and treat people with mental illness or substance abuse problems may involve providing individual or group therapy, outreach, crisis intervention, and training in how to perform daily activities of living.

 - Educate and counsel patients and their families regarding their conditions, treatment options, and available support services

 - Connect patients with services such as housing, meal services, transportation, or hospice care for a terminally-ill patient

 - Create care plans by monitoring, evaluating, and recording a patient’s progress according to measurable goals

 Employment opportunities can be found in

 Most social workers hold a bachelor’s (BSW) or master’s degree in social work (MSW), and in Massachusetts, you must also be licensed by the Massachusetts Board of Registration of Social Work.

 An LSW (Licensed Social Worker) requires a bachelor’s degree or a combination of education and work experience.
 Learn more about the requirements for an LSW.

 There are two degrees of licensure that require a master’s degree – LCSW (Licensed Certified Social Worker) and LICSW (Licensed Independent Certified Social Worker).
 An LICSW requires a current license as an LCSW as well as a certain number of hours of clinical and supervised experience.
 An LICSW certification allows you more independence in your practice.

 Mental Health and Substance Abuse Counselors are also expected to have